helixge/TbcBank.EcommerceClient.Net/README.md

   Once the transaction is registered and the corresponding ID is retrieved from TBC, call this method to retrieve URL where the user should be redirected to in order to enter card details and complete the transaction

 * **ExecuteReoccurringTransactionAsync**
-  If you have already successfully completed the transaction using ```RegisterTransactionAndGetReoccuringPaymentIdAsync``` method, you can execute additional transactions without the user intervention using this method.
+  If you have already successfully completed the transaction using ```RegisterTransactionAndGetReoccuringPaymentIdAsync``` or ```RegisterPreAuthorizationAndGetReoccuringPaymentId``` methods, you can execute additional transactions without the user intervention using this method.

 * **RegisterPreAuthorizationAsync**
   Use this method if you want to temporarily block the amount on the card while processing offline or asynchronous operation. ```ExecutePreAuthorizationAsync()``` method must be called to complete the transaction.